When gardeners head to nurseries in the coming weeks, a significant number of the ornamental plants on display won’t be native to North America.

-The Be PlantWise program, a partnership between the National Park Service, Lady Bird Johnson Wildflower Center, The Garden Club of America, and The National Invasive Species Council, offers home gardeners 10 best management suggestions about invasive plants.
+The Be PlantWise program — a partnership between the NPS, Lady Bird Johnson Wildflower Center, the Garden Club of America and the National Invasive Species Council — offered home gardeners these 10 basic tips about invasive plants:

 2. Use non-invasive alternatives, preferably species native to your area.

 4. Be careful about which plants you share with gardening friends.

 5. Use only seed mixes that are invasive plant-free.

 8. Keep an eye on new sprouts and volunteers.